c-d-smith/cold-brew-coffee/README.md

 If you're already enjoying cold brewed coffee, you can learn about [infusions](https://github.umn.edu/cdsmith/cold-brew-coffee/blob/master/primer/INFUSIONS.md) or you can skip right to [the recipes](https://github.umn.edu/cdsmith/cold-brew-coffee/blob/master/recipes/README.md).

 If you have a recipe or other information you want to share, I'd be very happy to hear from you!
 You can request to become a collaborator on this repository or you can simply email me at cdsmith@umn.edu to share a recipe or discuss any information presented here (or that you feel is missing).

+You can go to the [Project](https://github.umn.edu/cdsmith/cold-brew-coffee/projects/1) to see what is on my roadmap for recipes and improvements to this repository.